Skip to content

 “I mean, could you live without the internet for 5 days?”
 Tom Henchal, director of customer experience and product management for Comcast, was referring to the time it can take to get internet set up in your home, if you move, for example.
 The timeframe may have worked 10 years ago, but not now, as approximately one-third of Minnesota's workforce, over 900,000 people, work from home, according to the Minnesota Department of Employment and Economic Development.

-Customers then self-install and activate service, which Henchal says takes just 3 minutes as compared to 15 minutes previously.
+Customers then self-install and activate service, which Henchal says takes just minutes.

 The option is attractive, especially to the nearly 30,000 new residents who moved to the Twin Cities in the past year.
 “People used to have to wait days for someone to come out, install, and make sure everything is connected properly,” said Rachel Langsjoen, a real estate agent with Coldwell Banker.
 “It’s like the Amazon of Wi-Fi, and it’s what people expect nowadays, to be able to get their keys, move into their new home, and start working right away.”

-Once set up, customers also have access to Xfinity’s 23 million secure Wi-Fi hotspots and entertainment options through the streaming app.
+Once signed up, customers also have access to Xfinity’s 23 million secure Wi-Fi hotspots and if they are also an entertainment customer, they can access the Xfinity Stream app.
 Learn more here.